Title

 Land-based recruitment agencies are prohibited from charging placement fees to workers deployed to Canada, where laws mandate that employers cover all recruitment costs, ensuring compliance to avoid license cancellation.

-No, agencies are prohibited from charging or collecting any recruitment and placement fees from workers under the Pilot Project regardless of the province.
+Yes.
+It states that agencies are prohibited from charging/collecting any recruitment and placement fee from workers under the Pilot Project regardless of the province of destination in Canada.

-Violation of this issuance is a ground for cancellation of the agency's license under Section 2, Paragraph (c) Rule II, Part VI of the 2002 Rules.
+Any violation is a ground for cancellation of the agency’s license under Section 2, Paragraph (c), Rule II, Part VI of the 2002 Rules.

 Analyze Cases Smarter, Faster